ch22group16/capstone-GenAI/README.md

 * Average email length: 75 words
 * Average subject length: 4 words

 Dev and test datasets has @subject, @ann0,@ann1,@ann2 to represent subject lines of the mail.
 Train dataset has @subject to represent subject line.

+# Data preprocessing

+We have considered below points to preprocess the data.
+* Removed unnecessary spaces with single space.
+* Removed non-word and non-space character.
+* Extracted the content before @subject as email_body
+* Extracted @subject as subject_line, @ann0 as subject_line1, @ann1 as subject_line2, and @ann2 as subject_line3.
+* Created a single data file for dev, test, and train data with columns as email_body, subject_line, subject_line1, subject_line2, subject_line3 contents.

+We have analyzed the email body.
+The average email body has 2500 characters.
+To train the dataset, we have considered first 2500 characters of email body only from each email.

+# Model Training